-- Importance of collaboration respecting everyone's right to speak and contribute to the discussion.
-Allowing someone else to speak is also a communication strategy. - Make brief notes on note card: avoid reading aloud big sections of text in the group discussion, facilitating more natural interaction.
+- Importance of collaboration.
+Allowing or inviting someone else to speak is a valid communication strategy. - Make only brief notes on the note card: avoid reading aloud big sections of text in the group discussion, facilitating more natural interaction.

 Paper 4: Speaking